Asymptotic theory for nonparametric testing of $k$-monotonicity in discrete distributions

-To describe our statistical procedure to test whether a sample is drawn from a $k$-monotone $p$, let us consider $X_1,\dots,X_n$ independent copies of $X$ as defined above.
+To describe our statistical procedure to test whether a sample is drawn from a $k$-monotone $p$, let us consider $X_1,\dots,X_n$ independent copies of $X$, for which we adopt the compact notation $X_{1:n}$ and $x_{1:n}$ for its realisation.
 Define the empirical p.m.f.\ as

 In the sequel, we shall focus on studying the properties of the estimator